rohan-bhautoo/Algorithms/README.md

         - Time Complexity Calculation
             - To analyze the time complexity, we need to consider the number of comparisons and swaps performed by the algorithm.

-                - Comparisons: In each pass of the outer loop, the inner loop performs N - 1 comparisons.
-Since the outer loop iterate N - 1 times, the total number of comparisons is roughly $(N - 1) * (N - 1) = N^2 - 2N + 1$ comparisons.
+                - Comparisons: In each pass of the outer loop, the inner loop performs $N - 1$ comparisons.
+Since the outer loop iterate $N - 1$ times, the total number of comparisons is roughly $(N - 1) * (N - 1) = N^2 - 2N + 1$ comparisons.
                 - Swaps: The number of swaps can vary based on the initial ordering of the array.
                     - Worst-Case Scenario: The array is in reverse order.
 Bubble Sort performs a swap for almost every comparison.
                     - Best-Case Scenario: If the array is already sorted, no swaps are needed.
                 - Total Time Complexity:
                     - Inner Loop Iterations:
-                        -  In the first iteration of the outer loop, the inner loop performs N - 1 iterations.
+                        -  In the first iteration of the outer loop, the inner loop performs $N - 1$ iterations.
-                        -  In the second iteration of the outer loop, the inner loop performs N - 2 iterations.
+                        -  In the second iteration of the outer loop, the inner loop performs $N - 2$ iterations.
-                        -  In the third iteration of the outer loop, the inner loop performs N - 3 iterations.
+                        -  In the third iteration of the outer loop, the inner loop performs $N - 3$ iterations.
                         -  ...
-                        -  In the (N - 1)<sup>th</sup> iteration of the outer loop, the inner loop performs 1 iteration.
+                        -  In the $(N - 1)$<sup>th</sup> iteration of the outer loop, the inner loop performs 1 iteration.
                     - Total Iterations of the Inner Loop:
                         - The total number of iterations performed by the inner loop can be calculated by summing the arithmetic sequence:
                           - $(N - 1) + (N - 2) + (N - 3) + ... + 1$
                           - This sequence can be represented as a triangular number and the sum of the first N natural numbers can be calculated using the formula:
                             $$\sum_{i=1}^N i = \frac{N(N+1)}{2}$$
-                          - So, when substituting N - 1 for N in the formula (because we're summing from 1 to N -1), the total number of iterations of the inner loop is:
+                          - So, when substituting $N - 1$ for $N$ in the formula (because we're summing from 1 to N -1), the total number of iterations of the inner loop is:
                             $$\sum_{i=1}^{N-1} i = \frac{(N-1)((N-1)+1)}{2} = \frac{N^2-N}{2} = \frac{N(N-1)}{2}$$
                     - Total Comparisons:
                         - Since each iteration of the inner loop performs a comparison, the total number of comparisons is equal to the total iterations of the inner loop.
                     - Time Complexity:
                         - Since each iteration of the inner loop performs a comparison, the total number of comparisons is equal to the total iterations of the inner loop.
                     - Time Complexity:
-                        - The complexity is $\frac{N^2-N}{2}$, therefore $O(N^2)$ (in Big O notation, we discard the lower-order terms and constant factors like $-\frac{N}{2}$, because the number of comparisons scales quadratically with the size of the input array N.
+                        - The complexity is $\frac{N^2-N}{2}$, therefore $O(N^2)$ (in Big O notation, we discard the lower-order terms and constant factors like $-\frac{N}{2}$, because the number of comparisons scales quadratically with the size of the input array $N$.

     6. <h2>Space Complexity</h2>